Ayurvedic Nutrition

 Quick Answer

-Ayurveda uses over 700 medicinal herbs, but 50 stand out for everyday wellness.
-Adaptogens like Ashwagandha and Shatavari support stress resilience, digestive herbs like Triphala and Ginger support Agni, and nervines like Brahmi and Jatamansi may support calm.
+Ayurveda uses over 700 medicinal herbs.
+50 stand out for everyday wellness.
+Adaptogens like Ashwagandha and Shatavari support stress resilience.
+Digestive herbs like Triphala and Ginger support Agni.
+Nervines like Brahmi and Jatamansi may support calm.
 The best herb for you depends on your body type.

 Why Ayurveda Relies on Herbs

-For thousands of years, Ayurvedic practitioners have turned to the plant kingdom as a primary source of therapeutic support.
-The classical texts -- the Charaka Samhita, Sushruta Samhita, and Ashtanga Hridaya -- describe hundreds of medicinal plants, each categorised by taste (Rasa), post-digestive effect (Vipaka), potency (Virya), and special action (Prabhava).
+For thousands of years, Ayurvedic practitioners have turned to plants as a primary source of therapeutic support.
+The classical texts (the Charaka Samhita, Sushruta Samhita and Ashtanga Hridaya) describe hundreds of medicinal plants.
+Each one is categorised by taste (Rasa), post-digestive effect (Vipaka), potency (Virya) and special action (Prabhava).

-What makes Ayurvedic herbalism distinct from a simple "herb for symptom" approach is personalisation by body type.
-The same herb that may support one constitution could aggravate another.
-A warming herb like Trikatu may be wonderful for sluggish Kapha digestion but could overstimulate Pitta's already strong digestive fire.
+What makes Ayurvedic herbalism different from a simple "herb for symptom" approach is personalisation by body type.
+The same herb that supports one constitution can aggravate another.
+A warming herb like Trikatu can do wonders for sluggish Kapha digestion.
+Give it to Pitta and you've poured petrol on a fire.

 This guide organises 50 essential herbs into five functional categories, with body type considerations for each.